rwaltr/rybook/docs/linux/lvm/lvmcache.md

 LVMcache uses the dm-cache kernel driver to create a hybrid storage LV using...

 - The original (Slow, large data) LV
-- The cache (Fast, likely smaller storage) LB
+- The cache (Fast, likely smaller storage) LV
 - Metadata LV (Used by LVM and DM-Cache for background information

 All LVs must be on the same VG